AVCTY/Facial-Recognition-Attendance/README.md

 Mobilenet model used for face recognition

 ## Deep Metric Learning
-Model used for face recognition
+Siamese Network with contrastive loss used for face recognition